 Drop: 4mm

-What we like: A road-to-trail shoe that doesn’t compromise on trail performance.
+What we like: A lightweight road-to-trail shoe that doesn’t compromise on trail performance.

 What we don’t: Not everyone will love the firm cushioning.

 Unless you’re one of the chosen few who lives just steps away from singletrack, a road-to-trail shoe can be a great pairing for training runs that start out your front door.
-With all-terrain (ATR) in its name, Scarpa’s Golden Gate ATR is our current go-to when our route involves a mix of pavement, gravel, and trail.
-We love this shoe’s attention to detail, which includes a snug, sock-like liner, sleek padding at the ankle, and a breathable yet thoughtfully reinforced upper.
-And in terms of cushioning, the Golden Gate ATR is Scarpa’s plushest design yet, with a thick, dual-density midsole that’s softer at the heel (ideal for impact absorption) and firmer at the front for great spring and propulsion.
+With all-terrain (ATR) in its name, Scarpa’s Golden Gate 2 ATR is a stellar choice when your route involves a mix of pavement, gravel, and trail.
+We love this shoe’s attention to detail, including the breathable yet thoughtfully reinforced upper and dual-density midsole that’s softer at the heel (ideal for impact absorption) and firmer at the front for great spring and propulsion.
+In terms of cushioning, the Golden Gate 2 ATR is Scarpa’s plushest design yet, and we think they pulled off the comfort-versus-performance balance very well.

-We’ve tested the Golden Gate ATR on everything from 6-mile pavement loops to longer on-trail jaunts and appreciate the shoe’s high-end fit, stable feel, and subtle rocker.
-But while the Scarpa is designed as a road-to-trail shoe, we certainly favor it for the latter: Its cushioning is surprisingly firm (much more so than the Speedgoat above, for example), and the outsole’s 4-millimeter lugs and sticky rubber are most at home on mud, dirt, rock, and snow.
-Of course, it’s hard to find the best of both worlds—those who prefer a plusher road feel might opt for the Nike React Pegasus Trail above, but you’ll give up performance on the trail.
-For us, the Golden Gate ATR is a fairly ideal compromise, and we expect the quality construction to hold up well over time.
+We tested the original Golden Gate ATR on everything from 6-mile pavement loops to longer on-trail jaunts and appreciated the shoe’s high-end fit, stable feel, and subtle rocker (based on initial reviews, it’s looking like the latest “2” will have similar appeal, but we'll report back after a thorough round of testing).
+But while the Scarpa is designed as a road-to-trail shoe, we certainly favor it for the latter: Its cushioning is surprisingly firm (much more so than the Speedgoat above, for example), and the outsole’s 4-millimeter lugs and sticky Presa rubber are most at home on mud, dirt, rock, and snow.
+Of course, it’s hard to find the best of both worlds—those who prefer a plusher road feel might opt for the Nike Pegasus Trail 5 above, but you’ll give up performance on the trail.
+For us, the Golden Gate 2 ATR is a fairly ideal compromise, and we expect the quality construction to hold up well over time.

 Cushioning: Maximum